-- Development will not be supported where it adversely affects the ecological interests of the Fore Wood Reserve SSSI, Quarry Wood Nature Reserve, Combe Haven, Priority Habitats or areas with a Biodiversity Action Plan (BAP) or where development will affect the ecological integrity of the site, including protected species habitats; - 2.
-Where appropriate, new development is required to meet the following criteria: - (i) New development is expected to be supported by an initial ecological appraisal in line with Rother DC policy and, if required, by further ecology surveys, having regard to the site context or type of development; - (ii) The design of the scheme should be informed by current ecological concerns and opportunities to create enhancements on the site such as, but not limited to, new hedgerow and tree planting, native wildflower planting and habitat creation; - (iii) Existing wildlife corridors should be retained, buffered, restored and strengthened, and new wildlife corridors
+- Development will not be supported where it adversely affects the ecological interests of the Fore Wood Reserve SSSI, Quarry Wood Nature Reserve, Combe Haven, Priority Habitats or areas with a Biodiversity Action Plan (BAP), Muriel's Meadow or other designated wildflower areas, or where development will affect the ecological integrity of the site, including protected species habitats; - 2.
+Where appropriate, new development is required to meet the following criteria: - (i) New development is expected to be supported by an initial ecological appraisal in line with Rother DC policy and, if required, by further ecology surveys, having regard to the site context or type of development;

-- should be created as part of the new development, where possible; Opportunities to connect with wildlife corridors on adjacent land should be explored and, if possible, porous boundaries used; - (iv) New development should take opportunities to incorporate new habitat within buildings and across the site.
-This could include those integral within the structure of the building such as bat and bird boxes, wildlife friendly fencing and hedgehog refugia, wildflower patches, new native planting such as tree and hedgerow planting; - (v) Any lighting should conform to the principles of the Bat Conservation Trust guidance; - (vi) Any new drainage should be wildlife friendly and opportunities should be grasped to combine SuDS and wildlife opportunities; - (vii)Any new planting should incorporate native planting and those which are defined as good pollinators for native species;
+- (ii) The design of the scheme should be informed by current ecological concerns and opportunities to create enhancements on the site such as, but not limited to, new hedgerow and tree planting, native wildflower planting and habitat creation; - (iii) Existing wildlife corridors should be retained, buffered, restored and strengthened, and new wildlife corridors should be created as part of the new development.
+Opportunities to connect with wildlife corridors on adjacent land should be explored and boundaries permeable to wildlife must be used; - (iv) New development should take opportunities to incorporate new habitat within buildings and across the site.
+This could include those integral within the structure of the building such as bat and bird boxes, wildlife friendly fencing and hedgehog refugia, wildflower patches, new native planting such as tree and hedgerow planting; - (v) Any lighting should conform to the principles of the Institute of Lighting Professionals (ILP) and Bat Conservation Trust guidance and the Dark Skies Policy CE6;